Shrek: Plot

-Shrek and Donkey travel to the castle and the Dragon attacks them.
-Shrek locates Fiona, who is appalled by his lack of romanticism; they flee the castle after rescuing Donkey from the Dragon, who is revealed to be female and has fallen in love with him.
+Shrek and Donkey travel to the castle and Dragon attacks them.
+Shrek locates Fiona, who is bewildered by his lack of romanticism; they flee the castle after rescuing Donkey from Dragon, who is revealed to be female and has fallen in love with him.
 When Shrek removes his helmet and reveals he is an ogre, Fiona stubbornly refuses to go to Duloc, demanding Farquaad arrive in person to save her, but Shrek carries Fiona against her will.
-That night, after setting up camp, and with Fiona alone in a cave, Shrek admits to Donkey that he is anti-social because he grew frustrated over being constantly judged for his appearance.
+That night, after setting up camp, and with Fiona alone in a cave, Shrek admits to Donkey that he is asocial because he grew frustrated over being constantly judged for his appearance.
 Fiona overhears this and becomes kinder to Shrek.
 The next day, Robin Hood and his band of Merry Men harass the three, but Fiona easily defeats them in physical combat.
 Shrek becomes impressed with Fiona, and they begin to fall in love.

 When the trio nears Duloc, Fiona takes shelter in a windmill for the evening.
 Donkey enters alone and discovers that Fiona has transformed into an ogress.
 She explains that during her childhood, she was cursed to transform into an ogress at night but retain her human form during the day.
-She tells Donkey that only "true love's kiss" will break the spell and change her to "love's true form".
+She tells Donkey that only "true love's first kiss" will break the spell and allow her to "take love's true form".
 Meanwhile, Shrek is about to confess his feelings to Fiona, when he overhears Fiona referring to herself as an "ugly beast".
 Thinking that she is talking about him, Shrek angrily leaves and returns the next morning with Farquaad.
 Confused and hurt by Shrek's abrupt hostility, Fiona reluctantly accepts Farquaad's marriage proposal and requests that they be married that day before sunset.
 Shrek dismisses Donkey and returns to his now vacated swamp, but quickly realizes that he feels miserable without Fiona.
-Donkey lectures Shrek for jumping to conclusions and reveals that Fiona was not referring to him as an "ugly beast", although Donkey does not reveal Fiona's secret to Shrek.
-The two reconcile, and Donkey summons the Dragon, whom he had reunited with earlier in the day.
+Donkey returns and lectures Shrek for jumping to conclusions and reveals that Fiona was not referring to him as an "ugly beast", although Donkey does not reveal Fiona's secret to Shrek.
+The two reconcile, and Donkey summons Dragon, whom he had reunited with earlier in the day.
 Shrek and Donkey ride Dragon to Duloc so they can stop the wedding.